 Old East Village

-The Old East Village (OEV) is an eclectic neighbourhood unlike any other in London.
-Originally incorporated in 1874 as London East the area has its roots deep in industry and railroad.
-Its origins begin in 1856 when Murray Anderson, later to become London’s first mayor, opened the Globe Foundry Ironworks at Adelaide and Dundas along with the establishment of Lilley’s Corners in 1867.
-London East got its next big stimulate when Fredrick Fitzgerald founded The Imperial Oil Company (a.k.a Esso) and built one of the first of sixteen refineries in London East.
-This spark created a manufacturing boom and the trigger for the installation of the extensive railroad systems that now create OEV’s north and south borders.
+Old East Village (OEV) is an eclectic neighbourhood unlike any other in London.
+Originally incorporated in 1874 as London East, the area has deep industry and railroad roots.
+In 1856, Murray Anderson, later London’s first mayor, opened the Globe Foundry Ironworks at Adelaide and Dundas.
+Lilley’s Corners was established in 1867.
+London East got its next big stimulate when Fredrick Fitzgerald founded The Imperial Oil Company (Esso) and built one of the first of sixteen refineries in London East.
+This spark created a manufacturing boom and triggered the creation of extensive railroad systems that form OEV’s north and south borders.

-The subsequent economic prosperity caught the eye of the City of London which amalgamated London East in 1885, but due to its independent nature and strong sense of community, a trait which stands today, the neighbourhood was officially name Old East Village (OEV).
-Following annexation Western Fair established itself in Queen’s Park in 1887 drawing numerous citizens for its many events and yearly agricultural fair.
+The subsequent economic prosperity caught the eye of the City of London, which amalgamated London East in 1885.
+Due to its independent nature and strong sense of community, the neighbourhood was officially named Old East Village (OEV).
+Following annexation, Western Fair established itself in Queen’s Park in 1887, drawing numerous citizens for its events and yearly agricultural fair.

-Continuing to be a growing manufacturing center the physician Fredrick Banting opened a private medical practice in the front room of 442 Adelaide in 1921.
-Sometime that year Banting would conceive the idea for the creation of insulin and bring that idea to fruition in Toronto in 1922.
-442 Adelaide would become known as “the birthplace of insulin” and a designated National Historic Site of Canada.
+OEV continued to be a growing manufacturing center.
+In 1921, physician Fredrick Banting opened a private medical practice in the front room of 442 Adelaide.
+That year, Banting conceived the idea for insulin and brought it to fruition in Toronto in 1922.
+442 Adelaide became known as “the birthplace of insulin” and a designated National Historic Site of Canada.

-Since then, the BIA has worked together with local businesses, property owners, residents and the City of London to successfully lower the vacancy rate from over 40% to 10% and attract over $250 million in commercial and residential development.
-In 2013 the BIA determined through extensive research, the economic drivers of the area as; One of a Kind Shopping, Food and Beverage and Arts and Culture.
-The BIA continues to develop these sectors by recruiting and supporting new and existing businesses to further stimulate the thriving local grassroots economy of the Old East Village.
+Since then, the BIA has worked with local businesses, property owners, residents, and the City of London to lower the vacancy rate and attract over $250 million in commercial and residential development.
+In 2013, the BIA determined through extensive research that the area's economic drivers are: One of a Kind Shopping, Food & Beverages, and Arts & Culture.
+The BIA continues to develop these sectors by recruiting and supporting businesses, stimulating the thriving grassroots economy of Old East Village.